iann0036/tf-cfn-provider/docs/providers/openstack/NetworkingTrunkV2.md

 `PortId` - (Required) The ID of the port to be made a subport of the trunk.

-`SegmentationType` - (Required) The segmenation tecnology to use, e.g., "vlan".
+`SegmentationType` - (Required) The segmentation technology to use, e.g., "vlan".

 `SegmentationId` - (Required) The numeric id of the subport segment.